 Priorities & Campaigns

-LinkUs and BikePlus are two city/regional programs that have the potential to massively improve and reshape transit options in the Columbus region through Bus Rapid Transit (BRT), more sidewalks and pedestrian infrastructure, and a network of safe bicycle infrastructure.
+LinkUs and BikePlus are two city/regional programs that have the potential to massively improve and reshape transit options in the Columbus region through Bus Rapid Transit (BRT), more sidewalks, safer intersections and pedestrian crossings, and a network of safe bicycle infrastructure.

-Dedicated right-of-way (ROW) for bus rapid transit (BRT) routes throughout LinkUs corridors, without exception.
+Dedicated lanes and signal priority for bus rapid transit (BRT) routes throughout LinkUs corridors.

 -